Why You Should Visit the Convent of Saint Agnes?

 You can find out more about St. Agnes and her era in our new video.

 The National Gallery hosts a permanent exhibition on the premises of the convent as well as various temporary expositions.
 These are open from Tuesday to Sunday 10 am – 6 pm and on Wednesday until 8 pm.
-There is an admission fee of 220 CZK for adults and a reduced fee of 120 CZK if you fulfill various conditions.
+There is an admission fee of 220 CZK for adults and a reduced fee of 120 CZK for seniors.
 The admission for children under 18 and students under 26 is free of charge.
 In the permanent exhibition you can feast your eyes on various pieces of Bohemian medieval art, a string of Madonna-with-child statues and paintings as well as various other mostly religious motives collected from all over the country.
 Check the National Gallery Prague website for workshops, temporary exhibitions, and occasional cultural events.

 If you are not interested in the exhibition but would like to visit the complex nevertheless, the gardens and ground floor with the cloister, refectory, lapidarium and the Church of St. Francis and its presbytery are freely accessible every day (excluding Mondays).
 In the summer the gardens are open 10 am – 10 pm (on the weekend until midnight) and from October to March 10 am – 6 pm.
 Thanks to a recent reconstruction, the whole complex is wheelchair (and stroller!) accessible.